brooklynjs/brooklynjs.github.io/README.md

 brooklynjs
 ==========

-A JavaScript meetup for New York's favorite borough
+The world's most popular programming language, in New York's most popular borough